lusingander/gotip/README.md

 ### Config

+gotip supports both global and project-specific configuration.

+- Global config
+  - Place your global config at `~/.config/gotip/gotip.toml`.
+This applies to all projects.
+- Project config
-You can configure gotip by placing a `gotip.toml` file in the current directory.
+  - Place a `gotip.toml` file in your current working directory.
+This applies only to the current project.

+If both global and project configs exist, they are merged.
+For overlapping keys, the project config takes precedence.

 The format is as follows: